 Ways to serve this

-- This truly is a one-pot wonder, but adding a nice Easy Green Salad or Apple Spinach Salad.
+- This truly is a one-pot wonder, but you could add a nice Easy Green Salad or Apple Spinach Salad.

-- For another green veggie, try adding my Sautรฉed Green Beans.
+- For another green veggie, try adding my Sautéed Green Beans.

 FAQ’s

-You want to cook beef stew meat on both the stovetop, then transfer it to the oven.
+You want to cook beef stew meat on both the stovetop and then transfer it to the oven.
 You start by browning it on the stovetop to add flavor.
-Once the liquid is added and you bring that mixture to a simmer, the beef stew meat is covered and transferred to the oven where it can braise into an incredibly tender beef stew.
-By cooking it in the oven, you can have the best flavor and the most tender results with a low and slow approach to cooking beef stew.
+Once the liquid is added and you bring that mixture to a simmer, the beef stew meat is covered and transferred to the oven, where it can braise into an incredibly tender beef stew.
+Cooking it in the oven gives you the best flavor and the most tender results with a low and slow approach to cooking beef stew.

 Storing leftovers